mireia-bioinfo/pipelineNGS/README.md

 # pipelineNGS
 `pipelineNGS` is a package for processing epigenomic high-throughput data, specifically histone mark ChIP-seq and ATAC-seq.

-**Warning**: The documentation of this packge is very outdated, use with caution!

 ## Getting started

+### Programs you need to have installed and included in your path:

-As this package is a wrapper for some command line tools, you need to have them installed and in your `$PATH`.
+As this package is a wrapper for some command line tools, you need to have this programs in your `$PATH`.
 If they are not in your `$PATH`, you can also provide the path to the binary files using the appropriate arguments.

-### Programs you need to have installed and included in your path:
 - [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 - [Samtools](http://www.htslib.org/)